-If you are a fan of the type of review where a game is completely torn down and ridiculed for its short comings, this is not the article for you.
+If you are a fan of the type of review where a game is completely torn down and ridiculed for its short comings, this is not for you.
 In fact, this will be the complete opposite, a review that will teeter on the very edge of biased fan boy love letter.
 It’s time to look at one of the best arcade style beat em ups of all time on one of the best systems ever, Turtles in Time.

 There is one notable issue that I would like to begin with and even it is still kind of a stretch, but I will try to be as mean about it as possible.
 The game, like most beat em ups, lacks entirely in the story department.
 It is very tough to hold this against it however as it is a symptom of the genre, one plagued with weak stories meant only to drive the gameplay.

 This gem of the literary arts opens up with a broadcast of April O’Neil who is reporting to us live in front of the Statue of Liberty.
 The evil Krang swoops in with his oversized exosuit and steals the entire monument.
 (Why doesn’t he use this size changing ability to just stomp his enemies?)
 The broadcast then cuts to an image of The Shredder taunting the turtles to come and fall into his obvious trap…I mean to retrieve the statue.
 After a few levels there is a huge twist as the turtles fall victims to a trap no one could see coming and are sent through a time warp that results in the remainder of the game being a struggle to get back home.
 That’s it!
-To be honest though, that is all the reason you really need to combat an army’s worth of the foot clan.
+To be honest though, that is all the reason you really need to combat an army’s worth of foot soldiers.

 That’s enough about the story; the real work of art in this game is the combat.
 Konami subscribed to the mentality of keep it simple and keep it fun.
 Your only tools against the Shredder and his minions are a jump and an attack button.
 Sure you can use them in a couple of different combinations for running attacks or dropkicks but from a mechanics stand point there isn’t a lot of variety to the battles.
 You start off each level with the objective of beating up a ton of enemy fodder until you are confronted with a boss that will have a unique attack pattern.
 At no point does this end up being a hindrance as combat feels great with spot on controls and sound effects that add a wonderful feeling of weight to each strike.